 First of all, say hello to Penny, the Penny behind Fox and Penny.
 She's my little furbaby and my absolute best friend ♥

-Welcome!
-Fox and Penny is a one-woman, Maryland-based, creative studio specializing in handmade home accents and carefully curated vintage finds.
+Named after a peaceful meeting between my pup, Penny Lane, and a neighborhood fox, during a nighttime walk, Fox and Penny is Maryland-based, creative studio specializing in handmade home accents and carefully curated vintage finds.
 Strongly believing in the beauty of imperfections, I try my best to highlight those characteristics in every handcrafted design.
 Each piece in my shop has either been carefully curated or made by me.
 Everything from Fox and Penny is full of character and will add a bit of whimsy to any space.

 Custom orders are always welcome, so let's collaborate and come up with your perfect design!
 Send me a message to get started.

 Follow me on my journey for behind the scenes, product updates and random pictures of my gardens.
 Also, if you’ve purchased a piece from me and would like to share, please do!
 I’d really love to see how you’ve incorporated your finds into your decor.